liusida/gpuVoxels-dg-installation/README.md

 # gpuVoxels-dg-installation
-Easiest way to install gpuVoxels on DeepGreen@UVM
+Easiest way to install voxcraft-sim on DeepGreen@UVM

+First thing first, when you see gpuVoxels, think `voxcraft-sim`.

 ## Step-by-step instruction